RostyslavUA/Unrolled-WMMSE-distr/README.md

-# DUWMMSE
-Tensorflow implementation of Distributed Unfolding WMMSE using Graph Neural Networks for Efficient Power Allocation TODO: add link to the paper

-## Overview
+# Overview
-This library contains a Tensorflow implementation of Distributed Unfolding WMMSE using Graph Neural Networks for Efficient Power Allocation as presented in TODO: add link to the paper.
+Tensorflow implementation of the experiment "Unsupervised Learning for UWMMSE Power Allocation" from the paper "Fully Distributed Online Training of Graph Neural Networks in Networked Systems".
+TODO: add link to the paper

 ## Dependencies

 * **python>=3.6**